-

 If an agency prepares the required fiscal note, the agency must submit the note to the Office of State Budget and Management for review.
 The Office of State Budget and Management shall review the fiscal note within 14 days after it is submitted and either approve the note or inform the agency in writing of the reasons why it does not approve the fiscal note.
 After addressing these reasons, the agency may submit the revised fiscal note to that Office for its review.
 If an agency is not sure whether a proposed rule change would have a substantial economic impact, the agency shall ask the Office of State Budget and Management to determine whether the proposed rule change has a substantial economic impact.
 Failure to prepare or obtain approval of the fiscal note as required by this subsection shall be a basis for objection to the rule under G.S.
 150B‑21.9(a)(4).

-As used in this subsection, the term substantial economic impact means an aggregate financial impact on all persons affected of at least one million dollars ($1,000,000) in a 12‑month period. period, as calculated under subdivision (4a) of this subsection.
+As used in this subsection, the term substantial economic impact means an aggregate financial impact on all persons affected of at least one million dollars ($1,000,000) in a 12‑month five‑year period.
 In analyzing substantial economic impact, an agency shall do the following:

 (1) Determine and identify the appropriate time frame of the analysis.